Tranexamic acid Side Effects

 Other dosage forms:

-Along with its needed effects, tranexamic acid may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tranexamic acid may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tranexamic acid:More common
+If any of the following side effects occur while taking tranexamic acid, check with your doctor immediately:More common

 - Pale skin

 - pain, redness, or swelling in the arm or leg

 - puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue